 My name is Kimberly and I was born in North Vancouver, British Columbia.

-Shortly after my mum gave birth to my sister and I, we moved to Islamabad, Pakistan.
-We stayed there for about 2 years, my sister Elizabeth picked up Urdu quite well and when my Dad came home from work she would greet him with some baby talk mixed with Urdu.
+Two months after my sister and I were born, we moved to Islamabad, Pakistan.
+We stayed there for about 2 years, my sister Elizabeth picked up Urdu quite well and when my Dad came home from work she would greet him in Urdu.
 I was young and have vague memories of the place.
-After Pakistan we moved to Cairo, Egypt.
+After Pakistan, we moved to Cairo, Egypt.
 Egypt was great, we had three turtles and lived in a really big apartment.
 My Dad would have Easter egg hunts at the Pyramids and I remember picking up delicious chapati bread from a local Egyptian that my sister and I both loved.

-Following Egypt came Ottawa, the capital of Canada (just in case you didn’t know!).
+Following Egypt came Ottawa, the capital of Canada.
 Elizabeth and I went to a bilingual school and became fluent in French.
 We assimilated into our Canadian roots quickly, we joined swimming lessons, went to Brownies, went camping, did gymnastics.
 Lived a pretty ‘normal’ lifestyle.
 Five years of bearing through the harsh Canadian winters my Dad was given a real break and got posted to Kingston, Jamaica.

 Ghana was far more challenging for us, particularly my sister and I. It was much harder for us to make friends and our sibling rivalry began to take a steep incline.
 We both went to an international school and were not well liked, a lot of my classmates who were Ghanian would blame me for slavery.
 It was a strange time for me, I didn’t fit it and no one seemed to like me.
 I spent a year there and eventually became friends with two girls, a Brit and another from South Africa.
 People started to come around and became nicer to me as they realized I was no threat, just an awkward teenager.
 I remember one Ghanian girl playing with my hair and revelling in awe at the different tones of blonde that came out from the sun.
 That made me smile.
 One day after school my Dad told me he got a good deal so Elizabeth and I were going to be enrolled in Shawnigan Lake Boarding school, which was in Vancouver.
 I flat out refused but lost the case, we were going.